 St Antony’s offers matriculands light refreshments on arrival, a group photograph after the ceremony, the opportunity to have individual photographs taken, and a free drinks reception and buffet lunch.

-The main matriculation ceremony for new St Antony’s College students will be on Saturday 14 October 2017.
-Students should arrive for registration in College at 10.30.
-If you are unable to matriculate on the Saturday for reasons of religion or belief, please notify the Registry Administrator, and we will arrange for you to matriculate at a weekday ceremony at the end of Michaelmas (autumn) term.
+The main matriculation ceremony for new students takes place will be on Saturday of Week 1 of Michaelmas (autumn) Term.
+Students should arrive in College to collect their name labels at 10.00.
+If you are unable to matriculate on this day for reasons of religion or belief, please notify the Registry Administrator, and we will arrange for you to matriculate at a weekday ceremony at the end of Michaelmas term.

 Students starting their course in Hilary (spring) or Trinity (summer) terms will matriculate at the end of their first term, and advised of the date by email.